DNACENSolutions/dnac_ansible_workflows/workflows/provision/README.md

 ### Device-Specific Suboptions:
 - **management_ip_address**: IP address of the device.
-- **provisioning**: Defines whether only site assignment or full provisioning is performed.
+- **provisioning**: Defines whether only site assignment or full provisioning will be performed.
   - Set to `true` to proceed with provisioning to a site.
   - Set to `false` to carry out site assignment only.
 - **force_provisioning**: Determines if provisioning should be enforced.